Get free weekly resources from us!

 Your policy must apply to children and staff.
 According to the Minnesota Department of Education, a sexual harassment policy must contain the following:

-Your staff members need to know what to do if they overhear a harassment or if a child complains to them.
+Your staff members need to know what to do if they suspect sexual harassment or if a child complains to them.
 Why?
 The most important thing you can do in an alleged harassment situation is to protect the victimized child.
-Secondly, failure to act decisively could result in an expensive lawsuit from that child’s parents.
+Doing so not only protects kids but also can help avoid lawsuits.

 Encourage children to report.

-Tell children you want to know about anything that makes them uncomfortable-whether actions or words from other children or staff.
-Tell kids that no one has permission to touch them or say anything that makes them feel yucky about being a boy or a girl.
+Tell children you want to know about anything that makes them uncomfortable—whether actions or words from other children or staff.
+Tell kids that no one has permission to touch them or say anything that makes them feel yucky.

 Involve parents in sexual harassment complaints.